This article describes the process for setting up and maintaining a Datto Private Node.

 zfs list | head command to check the available space on the array drives.
 The /dattoArray volume should be at the top of the list, and the Use% value should show less than 100%.

 bash /datto/utils/sSCheck.sh command to check the overall health of the node.
-Make note of any reported issues.
+Make a note of any reported issues.

 /datto/scripts/checkWeightedSmart.sh command to check the node's hard drive health.
 This script runs a smart check on all drives, Checking for values > 0 in properties: